 8) Kids (1995) - Aaaah, NYC circa 1995; such great memories.
 No way on God's Green Earth would this movie have EVER seen the light of day on Hollywood's grandest stage, but the Independent flick was brilliantly filmed; showcasing the lives of a group of teens set in early 90s NYC.
 The movie highlighted sex, drugs, alcohol, mischief and it almost felt too real.
 I remember watching it for the first time with an old friend who rented the movie from Blockbuster Video.
 We watched intently, mesmerized by the realism and I desperately wanted to become "cool" afterwards.

 9) The Hangover (2009) - Vegas, comedy, and Bradley Cooper before he started making love songs with Lady Gaga.
 One of my all-time favorites films.
 In fact, I'll go on record and say I've thoroughly enjoyed all 3 Hangover movies.

 10) The Town (2010) - Ben Affleck stars in this thriller about a group of bank robbers who come up with an immaculate game plan to commit bank robberies throughout the city of Boston.
-The best part about the movie? they actually get away for a good stretch.
-'The Town' is one of the first movies I recall cheering on the "bad guys" - loudly, hoping they'd go the rest of the way uncaught until eventually... they were caught.
+The best part about the film? they actually got away with the crimes for a good stretch!
+'The Town' is one of the first flicks I can recall cheering on the "bad guys" hoping they'd escape the law... until eventually they were caught.
+OF COURSE they were.

 ***I can't stop at 10.
 But to my credit, I warned you!***